Ayush-ak87/Chat-With-PDF/README.md

 3. **Query Processing:**
    - Uses Google Gemini API and LangChain for processing user queries.
    - Delivers relevant responses based on content across all uploaded PDFs.
-4. **Response Display:** Displays answers and relevant excerpts directly in the Streamlit app.
+4. **Response Display:** Displays answers and relevant portion directly in the Streamlit app.

 ## Technologies Used
 - **APIs and Frameworks:** Google Gemini API, LangChain